 I recently was surfing the net to see if anyone else had come up with some suggestions for their grumpy, girthy horses.
-I came across this excellent article http://www.succeed-equine.com/succeed-blog/2010/12/13/top-3-reasons-your-horse-is-girthy-and-what-to-do-about-it/ and wanted to share.
+I came across this excellent article Top 3 Reasons your horse is girthy and what to do ... and wanted to share.
 Below is an excerpt...

 Here are the top three reasons horses develop girthiness.
 With the help of your vet and a knowledgeable trainer, you can use the process of elimination to determine which issue is causing your horse to be girthy – the first step in fixing it.

 1. Your Horse May Be Girthy Because His Tack Doesn’t Fit